Svetlioo/Drone-Management-System/README.md

 Once the server is running, open your browser and visit `http://localhost:<your_port>` to start using the application.

-Replace `<your_port>` with the port number your server is running on.
-If you didn't set a specific port, it's likely running on port 3000, so you would visit `http://localhost:3000`.

 Now, let's dive into what this project is all about.

 ## Project Overview